SAP-archive/sap-iot-ttn-integration/README.md

 # Description
-Receive tracking data from battery powered sensors via the things network, match them to a business process context in SAP Leonardo IoT and trigger automatic updates in SAP ERP.
+Receive tracking data from battery-powered sensors via the things network, match them to a business process context in SAP Leonardo IoT and trigger automatic updates in SAP ERP.

 ## Overview